 Looking for a specific place to stay?
 These are our highest recommendations for places to stay in Oslo.

-Best Splurge Hotel in Oslo
+Clarion Hotel Oslo

 Oslo 7 Best Neighborhoods to Stay in